-- (3) The Minister shall, beforce the commencement of the inquiry, furnish the person into whose conduct the inquiry is to be made, with particulars of the representations which have been made against him. - (4) The person into whose conduct the inquiry is to be made may attend the inquiry by himself, his solicitor or agent, and may, if he thinks fit, be sworn and examined as a witness in the inquiry. - (5) The Minister shall have the power to cancel or suspend the certificate of the person into whose conduct the inquiry has been made, if he finds that he is, by reason of incompetency, misconduct, drunkenness or gross negligence, unfit to discharge his duty. - (6) For the purpose of any inquiry under this section, the Minister or any person appointed by him to hold an inquiry, shall have all the powers which may be conferred upon a commissioner appointed under The Public Inquiries Act. - (7) The Minister may make such order as he thinks fit respecting the costs and expenses of inquiry, and upon the order being filed with any clerk of the Supreme Court, it shall have the same effect and shall be enforceable as if it were a judgment of the Supreme Court. - (8) In any case where a conviction has been made against any certified person (other than a miner) for a contravention of this Act or the regulations made thereunder, the Minister where he considers the offence to be of a serious nature, may in his discretion require such person to deliver up his certificate or certificates to the Minister, who may cancel or suspend the certificate or certificates or deal with them in such other manner as he may deep proper. - (9) The certificate or certificates of competency to be surrendered or delivered to the Minister under the provisions of this section shall be that certificate under which the official was working at the time the offence was committed and any certificate of competency of a higher degree, but such surrender shall not impair or restrict his employment in respect of any lower certificate of competency which he holds under the provisions of this Act. - (10) When a certificate is cancelled or suspended pursuant to this Act, the Minister shall cause the cancellation or suspension to be recorded in the register of holders of certificates, and notice thereof shall be published in The Alberta Gazette. - 108.
-The Minister may, at any time, if it is shown to him to be just so to do, renew or restore on such terms as he thinks fit, any certificate which has been cancelled or suspended pursuant to this Act. - 109.
-Whenever any person proves to the satisfaction of the Chief Inspector that he has, without fault on his part, lost or been deprived of any certificate previously granted to him under this Act, the Chief Inspector shall cause a copy of the certificate to which the applicant appears by the register to be entitled, to be made out and certified by the person who keeps the register and delivered to the applicant, and every copy which purports to be so made and certified shall have all the effect of the original certificate.
+- (d) The Minister shall, before the commencement of the inquiry, furnish the person into whose conduct the inquiry is to be made, with particulars of the representations which have been made against him; - (e) The person into whose conduct the inquiry is to be made may attend the inquiry by himself, his solicitor or agent, and may, if he thinks fit, be sworn and examined as a witness in the case; - (f) The Minister shall have the power to cancel or suspend the certificate of the person into whose conduct the inquiry has been made, if he finds that he is, by reason of incompetency, misconduct, drunkenness or gross negligence, unfit to discharge his duty, or has been convicted of an offence against this Act; - (g) The Minister may, if he thinks fit, order the person into whose conduct the inquiry is to be made, to deliver up his certificate to the Minister before the date fixed for such inquiry; and if such person fails without sufficient cause to the satisfaction of the Minister, to comply with such requisition, he shall be deemed to be guilty of an offence against this Act, and the Minister may thereupon, in his discretion, suspend or cancel such certificate.
+The Minister shall hold the certificate so delivered up until the conclusion of the inquiry, and shall then either restore, cancel or suspend the same according to his judgment in the case; - (h) For the purpose of any inquiry under this section, the Minister and any person appointed by him to hold such an inquiry, shall have all the powers which may be conferred upon a commissioner appointed under The Public Inquiries Act; - (i) The Minister may make such order as he thinks fit respecting the costs and expenses of inquiry, and upon such order being filed with any Clerk of the Supreme Court, the same shall have the same effect and shall be enforceable as if the same were a judgment of the Supreme Court; - (j) When a certificate is cancelled or suspended in pursuance of this Act, the Minister shall cause such cancellation or suspension to be recorded in the register of holders of certificates, and notice thereof shall be published in The Alberta Gazette.

+111. The Minister may, at any time, if it is shown to him to be just so to do, renew or restore on such terms as he thinks fit, any certificate which has been cancelled or suspended in pursuance of this Act.

+112. Whenever any person proves to the satisfaction of the Chief Inspector that he has, without fault on his part. lost or been deprived of any certificate previously granted to him under this Act, the Chief Inspector shall cause a copy of the certificate to which the applicant appears by the register to be entitled, to be made out and certified by the person who keeps the register and delivered to the applicant, and every copy which purports to be so made and certified shall have all the effect of the original certificate.